Ashley Tisdale Shows Off Legs In Tiny Daisy Dukes And Sheer Blouse

 In 2005, she played the role of Maddie Fitzpatrick in the hit television series The Suite Life of Zack & Cody.
 She also made appearances in Hannah Montana and The Suite Life on Deck.

-Her character Sharpay Evans in Disney Channel Original Movie, High School Musical remains one of her most memorable roles.
+Her character Sharpay Evans in Disney Channel’s original movie High School Musical remains one of her most memorable roles.
 The franchise enjoyed three films in total as well as successful soundtrack albums.

-Sharpay’s popularity gained her character its own movie in 2011, Sharpay’s Fabulous Adventure.
+The popularity gained her character its own movie in 2011, Sharpay’s Fabulous Adventure.

 She is set to appear in the television series Carol’s Second Act and Merry Happy Whatever later this year.

 Aside from acting, Tisdale also releases music.
 To date, she has released three studio albums since 2007 — Headstrong, Guilty Pleasure, and Symptoms.
-Her debut album, Headstrong, has been certified gold as well as the single, “He Said She Said” in the U.S., according to RIAA.
+Her debut album, Headstrong, as well as the single “He Said She Said” have been certified gold in the U.S., according to RIAA.

 On Spotify, she currently has over 1.5 million monthly listeners, proving to still be a popular act today.
 Her song, “Feeling So Good” is her most played track at the moment on the app.

-In 2014, she got married to Christopher French in 2014, which The Daily Mail reported.
+In 2014, she got married to Christopher French, which The Daily Mail reported.
 Her friend and former High School Musical actress Vanessa Hudgens was one of her bridesmaids.

 To keep up with Ashley Tisdale, follow her Instagram account.